 They are proposing to add a traffic light at Avenue B/C and Stickney Point Road, and it is an open-ended question as to whether the median cut at Avenue A (the access to retail shops and restaurants, plus residential homes) will be closed.

-The need for another supermarket and 140,000 of retail space is questionable, due to current retail trends.
+The need for 133,000 of retail space is questionable, due to current retail trends.
+In addition, retail uses produces almost 70% of the additional daily trips (12,012) that would be drawn to the site.

 This project affects not only the residents and businesses in the immediate area, but all residents and visitors who wish to access Siesta Key residences, business establishments, and beaches.